yaseen2402/persona_backend/README.md

     To run the services in the background (detached mode), use the `-d` flag:
     ```bash
     docker-compose up --build -d
     ```

-*   **Viewing Logs:**
-    If running in detached mode, or if you want to see logs from a specific service:
-    ```bash
-    docker-compose logs -f          # Follow logs for all services
-    docker-compose logs -f web      # Follow logs for the 'web' service
-    docker-compose logs -f worker   # Follow logs for the 'worker' service
-    ```

 *   **Stopping the Services:**